 Select "Other (Not Listed Here)" for the Code for your Box 14 entry.
-If the item is not specifically included in the list on the drop-down menu for Box 14, the IRS has not provided a place or specific instructions for reporting it.
-If you have more than one entry and none have a corresponding code, combine the amounts and make one entry for 'Other' with one dollar amount listed.
+If the item is not specifically included in the drop-down listings for Box 14, the IRS has not provided a place or specific instructions for reporting it.
+If you have more than one entry and none have a corresponding code, combine the amounts and make one entry for 'Other'.

 If you are unsure if the code your employer listed is the same as what is on the list in your account, please contact your employer to clarify exactly what the entry on your W-2 represents before selecting.

 What if My Box 14 has no dollar amount listed?

 Do not enter any information if there is no dollar amount listed.
 If you have already selected a code and are getting an error, please remove the code by choosing the blank entry at the top of the drop-down menu.